neondatabase/website/content/docs/guides/autoscaling-guide.md

 Neon's _Autoscaling_ feature dynamically adjusts the amount of compute resources allocated to a Neon compute endpoint in response to the current workload, eliminating the need for manual intervention.
 This guide demonstrates how to enable autoscaling in your Neon project and how to [visualize](#monitor-autoscaling) your usage.

-_Autoscaling_ is a [Neon Pro Plan](/docs/introduction/pro-plan) feature.
-Neon Pro Plan users can enable autoscaling for a new project, for an existing project, or for an individual compute endpoint.
+_Autoscaling_ is a paid plan feature.
+Paying users can enable autoscaling for a new project, for an existing project, or for an individual compute endpoint.
 Autoscaling is supported with both read-write and read-only compute endpoints.
 Read-only compute endpoints enable Neon's [Read replica](/docs/introduction/read-replicas) feature.

 ## Enable autoscaling for a new project